A Blog by Cloudhouse CTO, Nick Coleman

 Impending end-of-life deadlines are driving urgency around cloud migration projects.
-Microsoft has set a January end-of-life deadline for both Windows 7 and Windows Server 2008.
-Enterprises in a hurry to complete application migration before end of life deadlines may wrongly feel they have to leave critical middle-tier and back-end applications behind because there is no reliable way of migrating them successfully.
+Microsoft has set a January 14, 2020, end-of-support deadline for both Windows 7, Windows Server 2008 and 2008R2.
+Enterprises in a hurry to complete application migration before end-of-support deadlines may wrongly feel they have to leave critical middle-tier and back-end applications behind because there is no reliable way of migrating them successfully.
 Then they risk being locked into costly contracts, potentially with multiple technology providers.

 An evergreen solution

-Cloudhouse’s expertise in application encapsulation – an emerging strand of compatibility container software services – can lift those middle and back-end applications from their legacy environments.
-They can achieve what is thought to be impossible - transposing them successfully into any existing cloud system.
+Cloudhouse’s expertise in application compatibility packaging lifts those middle and back-end applications from their legacy environments and transposing them successfully into any existing cloud system.

 Enterprises benefit from peace of mind gained by knowing critical apps will continue to function fully in the cloud, safe from end-of-life risks and limitations.
 The process futureproofs critical applications, giving them a new lease of life as a cloud-compliant application, manageable with any of the standard third-party tools.

 When it comes to digital transformation, enterprises needn’t leave those business-critical legacy applications behind.
-Application encapsulation will place them ahead of the curve.
+Application compatibility packaging will place them ahead of the curve.